RunhangShu/RunhangWebsite/content/en-about.md

 -   "Science not communicated is science not done" - Mellisa Marshall

-We all love science and cherish that this is the greatest time to do science.
+We all love science and cherish the fact that this is the greatest time to do science.
 Importantly, we should also TALK about science, SHARE ideas, and keep CRITICIZing.